jennykortina/hackaddict/_posts/2007-02-28-site-redesign.md

 title: Site Redesign...
 ---

 Hey guys!
 It's time for hackaddict to get another face lift.
 I've been getting a lot of comments about it being too hard to read with the dark background.
-People were also saying the site was "too busy" so please let me know if this new layout is more friendly.<br /><br />Please leave comments, thoughts, and ideas about the redesign!
+People were also saying the site was "too busy" so please let me know if this new layout is more friendly.<br/><br/>Please leave comments, thoughts, and ideas about the redesign!
 Thanks